seiwah917/Financial-Maths-Matlab-Code/README.md

 This repository implements the Heston stochastic volatility model end-to-end:

-(1) Calibrate parameters to a market implied volatility (IV) surface and
+(1) Calibrate parameters to a market implied volatility (IV) surface
 (2) Price an exotic down-and-in Asian average-strike call by Monte Carlo under the calibrated model.

 ## Project Overview